JimLynchCodes/Triplex-Testing-Guidebook/README.md

+# Deprecated

+### This projec was moved and renamed to "Ultimate Guidebook for automated Testing
+It was a good life for "Triplex Testing", but unfortunately it had to come to and end.

+## Triplex Testing: The Good Parts

+## Triplex Testing: The Not-So=Good Parts
+- acceptance was it's own pillar of testing.
+In UGAT the acceptance tests are a modificatin of eiter the unit tests, the web/ui tests, or both.
+- No reason to limit to 3 types

 # <img src="./images/nice-triforce.png" height="30"> ~ Angular JS Ultimate Guide for Automated Testing ~ <img src="./images/nice-triforce.png" height="30">
 Aka AngularJS "UGAT" (pronounced "ew gat")